mtzaquia/bifrost/README.md

 ### Requests

 For each request, create a type with its supported parameters.
 Make sure this type conforms to `Requestable`.
-You can also provide default header fields for a specific request, if needed, and choose the HTTP method for that given request.
+You can also provide default header fields for a specific request if needed, and you can choose the HTTP method for that request.

 ```swift
 struct MyRequest {